IbbyAutoWorks/IbbyAutoWorks.github.io/AutomotiveRepairAgreement.md

 All sales on parts and labor are final.
 Mechanical repairs carry inherent variables based on vehicle age and history.
-   - NO REFUNDS will be issued for completed labor or installed parts unless the IbbyAuto™, at their sole discretion, deems a refund or partial credit necessary.
+   - NO REFUNDS will be issued for completed labor or installed parts unless the Ibby Auto Works™, at their sole discretion, deems a refund or partial credit necessary.
    - A diagnosis is an educated assessment based on current symptoms.
 If a separate, underlying mechanical failure causes symptoms to return, it does not invalidate the validity or cost of the initial completed repair.